bubusan80/whitelist_hosting_public/README.md

 Whitelist for Pi-hole (https://pi-hole.net/) and Nebulo (https://github.com/Ch4t4r/Nebulo - only txt file is used).<br></br>
-The script whitelist.sh for pihole, is based on script created by: GSolone (https://raw.githubusercontent.com/gioxx/ph-whitelist/master/scripts/whitelist.sh).<br></br>
+The script whitelist.sh and whitelist_singole_abilitazioni.sh for pihole, are based on script created by: GSolone (https://raw.githubusercontent.com/gioxx/ph-whitelist/master/scripts/whitelist.sh).<br></br>
 The anudeepND whitelist (https://raw.githubusercontent.com/anudeepND/whitelist/master/domains/whitelist.txt) is used in my file: whitelist.sh.
 <br></br>
 The file "whitelist_full.txt" , "whitelist_base.txt" and files present in the "In_base_al_servizio" directory were mainly created using the pihole personally,